adopy/adopy/README.rst

 Citation
 --------

-If you use ADOpy, please cite this package along with a specific version.
+If you use ADOpy, please cite this package along with the specific version.
 It greatly encourages  contributors to continue supporting ADOpy.

    To be announced.